Pips Answer for Thursday, April 2, 2026

 A Little Math in the Middle

-Nyt Pips medium answer for 2026-04-02
+NYT Pips medium answer for 2026-04-02

-Answer for 2026-04-02
+Complete answer for 2026-04-02 (Medium)

 The medium puzzle today felt like a bit of a math workout!
 The first thing that caught my eye was that big sum of 16 in the top left corner.
 To get a 16 out of just three cells at [0,0], [0,1], and [1,0], you really need to use your biggest numbers.
 I knew the [6,6] and [6,5] dominoes would have to be involved somewhere nearby.
 I spent a few minutes trying different spots for the [1,0] and [2,0] domino until the math finally clicked.